Dodge Viper Lost Car Key Replacement – All the Information You Need to Get a New Dodge Viper Key. Tips, Costs, Your Options, and More.

 The VIN gives dealers or automotive locksmiths the option of accessing the key code on file – i.e., to cut you a replacement key by code which makes the process fast and easy.
 There are however two things to consider:

-- For vehicles equipped with a transponder system and/or a remote/intelligent key/fob key: Codes are available.
+- For vehicles equipped with a transponder system and/or a remote/intelligent key/fob key, the codes should be available.
 However, as coding is required, you will have to either tow the car to the dealer, or have an automotive locksmith come and code the key on site.

 A: Dodge Viper has different types of keys.
 Some require programming, and some don’t.
 All transponder chip keys and/or smart key fobs need to be programmed.
 This process requires a special programming machine that only an automotive locksmith or the dealer has.
 There is no need to program non-transponder metal keys.